critmcdonald/javascript-charts/03_javascript.md

 (This is further explained in [Customize the charts](https://developers.google.com/chart/interactive/docs/basic_customizing_chart))

 There are some options we can give our chart.
-It happens that 'title' is required, but we'll also add a width and height, which we can change later.
+We'll give our chart at title, width and height.

 Add this on the line after the comment "Set chart options":